Black Poop In Babies: Is It Normal, Causes And When To worry

 While black poop is common in newborns, you should be concerned if you notice it in your baby who is over three days old (3).

 The first stool of newborns is called meconium.
-This sticky stool consists of amniotic fluidiXA liquid in the amniotic sac that surrounds and protects the fetus in the womb during pregnancy , intestinal epithelial cells, lanugo, mucus, bile, and water swallowed in utero.
+This sticky stool consists of amniotic fluidiA liquid in the amniotic sac that surrounds and protects the fetus in the womb during pregnancy , intestinal epithelial cells, lanugo, mucus, bile, and water swallowed in utero.
 Meconium is often black, green, brown, or yellow and passed 24 to 48 hours following birth.

 Several reasons could cause your baby to poop black or tarry feces.
-While black stools in babies can often be caused by food and medications, which is normal, black stools due to other reasons, such as bleeding in the stomach or any part of their digestive system or gastrointestinal tract, warrants immediate medical attention (4).
+While black stools in babies can often be caused by food and medications, which is normal, black stools due to other reasons, such as bleeding in the stomach or any part of their digestive system or gastrointestinal tract, warrant immediate medical attention (4).

 If your baby’s black poop is accompanied by a foul smell, it often signals a problem in your baby’s upper digestive tract (5).